webdriverio/webdriverio/docs/ConfigurationFile.md

     // ============
     //Register the dataprovider files/directory in order to inject the test data in your spec file.
     //Specify relative file path or directory path containing all the dataprovider files.
-    //This configuration lets wdio-runner know where to look for dataprovider files.
+    // This configuration lets wdio-runner know where to look for dataprovider files.
     //
     dataProviders: ['dataProviders/**/*.js']
     //